The playground of the reliably radical and the predictably unusual.

 Take Out and Quick Bites

-- BFG Cafe - Garfield boasts some impressive take-out spots, but this Greek restaurant's especially good if you're looking for vegan and vegetarian food.
-Plus, their gyros are top-notch.
+- Shadobeni(opens in new window) - The North Side boasts some impressive take-out spots, but this traditional Trinidadian restaurant's especially good if you're looking for some delicious vegan food.
+Their bowls, roti, and plantains are all top notch.

 - El Burro(opens in new window) - If you have a party to feed and a hankering for burritos, look no further.
 El Burro is famous for their taco trays and burrito platters, but they also have an extensive vegan and vegetarian menu.
 A new location in Regent Square now joins the original restaurant in the North Side.